 New California Law Supports Adaptive Reuse

-In an analysis for The National Law Review, Brooke Miller outlines the potential impacts of California Assembly Bill 2243, which was into law by Governor Gavin Newsom last month.
+In an analysis for The National Law , Brooke Miller outlines the potential impacts of Assembly Bill 2243, which was signed into law by Gavin Newsom month.

-The law expands the type of eligible for expedited approvals, adding regional mall of up to 100 acres that could help larger multifamily developments with more financially feasible.
-The law also allows within 500 feet of a freeway (previously prohibited), provided that the development takes steps to air quality.
+The law expands the type of sites eligible for expedited approvals, adding regional mall properties of up to 100 acres could help make larger multifamily developments affordability requirements more financially feasible.
+The law also allows development within 500 feet of a freeway (previously prohibited), provided that the development takes steps to improve air quality.

 AB 2243 also addresses a provision that usually requires developers to add common open space to new residential development, recognizing that the physical limitations of a site can make meeting that requirement challenging.
 “For both conversion and redevelopment projects, AB 2243 also limits mitigation fees to the incremental impact of the development, in recognition that the existing use likely already contributed to mitigating some development impacts.”